Samuel Dunlop

+Dunlop was born in Derriaghy, County Antrim, the son of Samuel Dunlop.
+He was the father of Sir Thomas Dacre Dunlop.
+He died in Highgate, London, aged 79.

 Pangkor Treaty 1874

-The Pangkor meeting took place in the middle of January 1874 on board the H. M. S. Pluto moored off the picturesque Island of Pangkor, off Perak state – the oldest Sultanate of the three Western states.
+The Pangkor meeting took place in the middle of January 1874 on board the Colonial Steamer Pluto moored off the picturesque Island of Pangkor, off Perak state – the oldest Sultanate of the three Western states.

 The three parties involved in the fateful engagement were the British, the Malay rulers, and the Chinese.